 Deadlines for requesting a MLOA

 Students must have completed an evaluation, for a MLOA no later than the final day of classes as listed on the on-line academic calendar in order for a MLOA to be processed for that semester.

 When a student feels ready to resume studies at Pratt, he/she must present compelling evidence that the condition that precipitated the MLOA has been sufficiently treated and improved to the point where it will no longer adversely affects his/her safety and functioning or the safety and functioning of the larger institute community.
 The student is advised that possible restrictions to access to the campus and its services may be invoked as a result of the circumstances associated with the MLOA.
 The student would be notified in writing by the Vice President for Student Affairs (or designee) should any restrictions apply.

 In order to return from a MLOA, the student must notify the Care Coordinator, Martha Cedarholm, listed previously in writing by the following dates:

 Summer semester return: April 1

-Typically, a student is asked to provide documentation from a qualified medical or psychological provider who can attest to the student’s readiness to return.
-Once all the documentation has been received and there has been an opportunity to review it, the student will be scheduled for an evaluation either in-person or by phone to discuss his/her request to return to Pratt.
-Following this evaluation, the Director of Health and Counseling or the Associate Director for Counseling will make a judgment as to the student’s readiness to return and forward their recommendations to the Vice President for Student Affairs who then renders a decision regarding the student’s return.
+Typically, a student is required to provide documentation from a qualified medical or psychological provider who can attest to the student’s readiness to return.
+Once all the documentation has been received and there has been an opportunity to review it, the student will be scheduled for an evaluation either in-person or by phone to discuss their request to return to Pratt.
+Following this evaluation, the Care Coordinator or the Associate Director for Counseling will make a judgment as to the student’s readiness to return and forward their recommendations to the Vice President for Student Affairs who then renders a decision regarding the student’s return.